-KISSIMMEE, Fla., May 31, 10:00 am — Hurricane season officially begins on Saturday, June 1, and Kissimmee Utility Authority (KUA) has fine-tuned its customer service and electricity restoration plans to respond efficiently if a storm strikes.
+KISSIMMEE, Fla., June 1, 7:30 am — Hurricane season officially begins today, and Kissimmee Utility Authority (KUA) has fine-tuned its customer service and electricity restoration plans to respond efficiently if a storm strikes.

-Each year KUA employees participate in a mock disaster drill to prepare the utility should a hurricane or tropical storm strike somewhere in KUA’s 85-square mile service area.
-This storm season, all of KUA’s 289 employees were trained as part of the drill.
+Each year KUA employees participate in a mock disaster drill to prepare the utility should a hurricane or tropical storm strike somewhere in KUA’s 85-square mile service area in Osceola County.
+This storm season, all of KUA’s 300 employees were trained as part of the drill.

 “Our entire focus following a severe storm or hurricane is to minimize customer inconvenience and restore electricity just as quickly as possible,” said Chris Gent, KUA’s manager of corporate communications.